Russian annexation of Donetsk, Kherson, Luhansk and Zaporizhzhia oblasts: Background

 Vast regions to the north of the Black Sea were sparsely populated and were known as the Wild Fields (as translated from Polish or Ukrainian).
 In the 15th century, the entire area of the northern coast of the Black Sea came under the control of the Crimean Khanate, which became a vassal of the Ottoman Empire.
 The Russian Empire gradually gained control over the area in the 18th century, signing peace treaties with the Cossack Hetmanate and with the Ottoman Empire after the Russo-Turkish Wars.
 The name Novorossiya entered official usage in 1764.
 It was further expanded by annexing the Ukrainian Cossack Zaporozhian Sich in 1775.

 The four oblasts in southern and eastern Ukraine originated from Yekaterinoslav, Kherson, Taurida and Kharkov Governorates and Don Host Oblast of the Russian Empire.
 They were reorganized over the years during Communist rule when Ukraine was part of the Soviet Union.
 The boundaries remained static after Ukraine became independent in 1991.
 All four regions overwhelmingly voted in favour of Ukrainian independence during the 1991 Ukrainian independence referendum.

-In February and March 2014, Russia occupied and subsequently annexed Crimea from Ukraine by way of holding a referendum in which purportedly 96% of the local population voted in favour of the annexation, with Crimean Tatars boycotting it.
-The annexation was mostly internationally unrecognized and was condemned by the UN General Assembly.
+In February and March 2014, following the revolution in Ukraine, Russia occupied and subsequently annexed Crimea from Ukraine by way of holding a referendum.The annexation was mostly internationally unrecognized and was condemned by the UN General Assembly.
 In April 2014, pro-Russian separatists in eastern Ukraine proclaimed the independence of the Donetsk People's Republic (in Ukraine's Donetsk Oblast) and the Luhansk People's Republic (in Ukraine's Luhansk Oblast) with unofficial support from Russia.

 On 21 February 2022, Russia officially recognized the Donetsk People's Republic and the Luhansk People's Republic and, three days later, started a full-scale invasion of Ukraine, during which they occupied territory in the Kherson and Zaporizhzhia Oblasts, with formal military occupations beginning in the first week.
+On 23 February, Putin in a televised address announced a "special military operation" in Ukraine, launching a full-scale invasion of Ukraine.
+In his speech, Putin claimed that Russia has no plans to occupy Ukrainian territory, adding: "We are not going to impose anything on anyone by force".

 Annexation referendums

-On 20 September, the authorities of the Donetsk People's Republic, the Luhansk People's Republic, as well as the occupation administrations of Kherson Oblast and Zaporizhzhia Oblast, announced referendums on joining Russia on 23–27 September.
+On 20 September, the authorities of the Donetsk People's Republic, the Luhansk People's Republic, as well as the occupation regimes of Kherson Oblast and Zaporizhzhia Oblast, announced referendums on joining Russia on 23–27 September.

-On 27 September, Russian officials claimed that the accession "referendum" in Zaporizhzhia Oblast passed, with 93.11% of voters in favour of joining the Russian Federation.
+On 27 September, Russian officials claimed that the accession "referendum" in Zaporizhzhia Oblast passed, with 93.11% of voters in favor of joining Russia.

 Proclamations of independence of Kherson and Zaporizhzhia

-Following the annexation referendums in Kherson and Zaporizhzhia oblasts, the military-civilian administrations of Kherson and Zaporizhzhia proclaimed independence as an intermediate step for Russian annexation.
+Following the annexation referendums in Kherson and Zaporizhzhia oblasts, the Russian military-civilian administrations of Kherson and Zaporizhzhia proclaimed independence as an intermediate step for Russian annexation.
 The day after the referendums were held, the KMCA proclaimed the independence of the 'Kherson region'.
 The ZMCA did the same for Zaporizhzhia, proclaiming independence for the 'Zaporozhye region'.

-On 29 September, Putin recognized Kherson and Zaporizhzhia regions as independent countries, hours before annexing them.
+On 29 September, Russia recognized Kherson and Zaporizhzhia regions as independent countries, hours before annexing them.